Lin Zhao: Tilanqiao Prison & No. 1 Detention House

 Lin Zhao was in Tilanqiao for eight and a half months.
 During this time she went on a hunger strike, stopped taking medicine for tuberculosis, and attempted suicide, resulting in her being locked in rubber cell.
 On 19 June she wrote a "Hunger Strike Declaration" in which she stated she "would rather spend the rest of my life in prison and wear out its floor; I vow to never be unworthy of my original aspirations or change a bit of my original ideas".
 She recruited a cellmate to the Battle League of Free Youths of China.
 When the new recruit was released, they made contact with Huang Zheng who was promptly arrested, unknown to her the cellmate had been recruited by the Police.
 Huang Zheng would receive 15 additional years in labor camps as a result.
 Lin also met Yu Yile, a Christian preacher, who tried unsuccessfully to get Lin Zhao to drop her political activism.

 On 8 August 1963, Lin Zhao was transferred to Shanghai No. 1 Detention house for intensive interrogations.
 This was to be a very strict period of time, with prisoners forbidden from even sharing their names with each other, no mail services, and no family visits.
 Her files from this period were separate from those which were smuggled out of China later.
 Lin Zhao's own later writings make up entirely what is known about this period.
-She alleges that she faced sexual harassment, and when she submitted a formal report to the prison authorities this resulted in harsher treatment, long periods of time spent in handcuffs.
+She alleges that she faced sexual harassment, and when she submitted a formal report to the prison authorities this resulted in harsher treatment, such as long periods of time spent in handcuffs.
 One of the female guards also pulled her hair out and beat her while she was handcuffed to a chair.
 She again submitted a report, and the prison informed her that she may use self-defense, an absurd notion for a cuffed prisoner locked in a chair.